HannimalCrackers/Parseltongue/posts/001_parseltongue.md

 # Adventures in parseltongue

 &nbsp;
-_so apparently there's a way to display code in github pages.
-I need to explore that, then update this page._
+I just learned how to create syntax highlighted code blocks on GitHub!
+Need to edit all content on this page.

 &nbsp;